 Military discount, Repeat guest discount

-There isn't any automated criteria for these, but you can add a manual surcharge that you can apply to a quote after it has been generated.
+There aren't any automated criteria for these, but you can add a manual surcharge that you can apply to a quote after it has been generated.

 To do this, create a discount and select Specific bookings under criteria, but don't add any booking criteria.
 That way it will be available for you to add, but the criteria will exclude it from being automatically added to quotes.